leo9iota/pong/README.md

 ## ▶️ How To Play

-1. Download the [LOVE2D](https://love2d.org/) and set the environment variable.
+1. Download the [LOVE2D](https://love2d.org/) framework and set the environment variable.
 2. Clone the repository and change to the root directory of the project.

 ```sh